How Much of the World’s Population Owns Bitcoin Today?

 When we consider Bitcoin as a technology rather than an asset, there’s no doubt that the people buying bitcoin today will be considered early adopters.
 However, the growth Bitcoin has achieved in just 12 years has been nothing short of breathtaking.

 The chart above displays how Bitcoin has achieved the same number of users in 11 years that it took the internet to acquire in 14 years.
 Bitcoin’s network is growing faster than the internet did.
-If we take that same growth rate and move it out into the future, Bitcoin will have roughly 1 billion users by 2025.
+If we assume that same growth rate and move it out into the future, Bitcoin will have roughly 1 billion users by 2025.